Registration Table Open

-Learning Dutch in a self-regulated environment: Focus on Google Translate
+Learning Dutch in a Self-Directed Environment Using Google Translate

 This study examined the use of Google Translate (GT; i.e., its translation, text-to-speech synthesis and automatic-speech-recognition functions) for the learning of second/foreign language (L2) Dutch vocabulary and related pronunciations in a self-regulated setting.
 Following a pre-posttests design, we examined participants’ autonomous learning of a small set of vocabulary/phrases and their pronunciations, combined with a qualitative analysis of video recordings of their self-directed interactions with GT, oral interviews and surveys about their learning experience.
 In the discussion, we highlight the importance of technology-enhanced self-regulated learning in L2 pedagogy and the implications for autonomous learning beyond the walls of the language classroom.